Thinking of paint for your next demarcation solution for your workplace floor? We discuss the disadvantages of line marking paint here.

 Consider Floor Marking Tape?

-PermaStripe, PermaRoute and PermaLean remove the necessity of the many additional steps required with line marking paint.
+PermaStripe, PermaRoute and PermaLean remove the necessity of the many additional steps required with paint.
 Our floor marking tapes are produced in rolls of various widths, sizes of many shapes and many colours.
 For application, all that is recommended is a clean, dry surface.
 In many cases, an area can still be used during application.
 There is no drying time, no ventilation required, simply stick down and continue.
 If replacement is needed, then remove, clean if necessary and apply some more.
 For larger areas, a floor plan is recommended, and the use of our floor marking tape applicator is optional.